Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Thermodynamic Description of Multilayer Graphene Systems Under Magnetic Field

+which does not yet include the LL orbital degeneracy, that is to be discussed in the next section.
+These allow the same observables to be written as

 Both approaches are formally equivalent: the discrete-level formulation based on the grand potential and the continuum representation using the DOS combined with the Fermi–Dirac distribution, both yielding to identical thermodynamic quantities.
 It is worth emphasizing that the DOS representation makes explicit the role of Landau-level degeneracies, particularly the zero-energy states in all systems.
-For the purposes of this work, we adopt the latter approach in our calculations.
+We adopt the latter approach for our calculations.
+To guarantee numerical stability across the entire parameter space, the sums over Landau levels are truncated at a cutoff index of $n=2000$, or when the relative difference between consecutive evaluations falls below $10^{-6}$.
+Crucially, for the specific temperature and magnetic field regimes considered, thermal population is confined to the lowest levels, with contributions from $n>20$ being exponentially suppressed.
+Consequently, the effective number of participating states is limited to $n \lesssim 20$, which is fully consistent with the $\delta$-function DOS representation employed in this work \cite{Vidarte2022}.